 opponent figure, he is still in play.

 "Immediately he misses the ball with one of his figures, or if the ball is 'kicked' against a figure of the opposing side. it is the opponent's turn to play.
-The figure which last touches the ball represents the team which is in play, unless the ball is 'kicked' off the playing area itself by that figure."
-Clear ?
+The figure which last touches the ball represents the team which is in play, unless the ball is 'kicked' off the playing area itself by that figure.
+Then the other side takes the goal kick, corner kick or throw-in" Clear ?
 Good.